missyalienn/workbench-mvp/docs/manual_smoke_tests.md

   ```
   (Omit arguments to use the default query list baked into the script.)
 - **Expected Output:** Logs showing each query, the returned `plan.query`, and the lists of search_terms/subreddits/notes.
 Failures surface as logged errors for immediate debugging.
+- **Tip:** Use `python -m scripts.save_plan "How do I hang floating shelves?"` when you want to persist a planner output to JSON for later fetcher testing.
+Files land in `data/plans/` with slugged names.

 ## Reddit Fetcher Smoke Test
 - **Script:** `scripts/reddit_fetcher_smoke_test.py` (to be implemented per requirements)